The transition from mobile-first to AI-first is not only for Google but it’s coming for you too

 User interactions have undergone changes in a big way.
 Changes are still happening.

 Every industry, specially banking, healthcare, law, retail, e-Commerce and many others, have to think of innovative ways of giving best customer experience through multiple touch points.
+The creative industry is evolving methods of design with AI-assisted design.
+For example, Logojoy is using AI for logo production, which is a rote task, so that designers can focus more on logo design thinking.
 Every Enterprise has to re-imagine new ways of introducing more than a single way of making payments across a number of locations to meet rising customer expectations.
 Google, Facebook and Amazon have been the leaders in making this big shift.
 The key motivator of this big shift has been to provide a rich and insightful driven customer experience based on an intelligent understanding of their needs, motivations and requirements.
 For example, banks were quick enough to build mobile apps that enabled customers to view their accounts, make transactions like making payments and transferring funds.
 Almost everybody ran after making mobile apps or making their website mobile-friendly but while the mobile-first revolution was underway, something else started to brew.
 Customer expectations were increasing.
 They expected their mobile apps to be something more than just a day-to-day aid.
 They wanted something more intelligence and futuristic.
 For example, the need for their banking app to predict the best investment that will work for them or given their credit score, what is the likelihood of their reaching a particular savings amount.